Addressing issues in defining the Love numbers for black holes: Tidal response function in a relativistic setting

-The relation between the Love number and the tidal response function arises from the connection between the multipole moment and the external tidal field, as expressed in \ref{def_I}, with the tidal Love number being the coefficient of the tidal field $\mathcal{E}_{lm}$ (see \cite{poisson_will_2014} for a comprehensive discussion and \cite{Chia:2020yla,Creci:2021rkz,LeTiec:2020bos,LeTiec:2020spy} for recent developments).
-On the other hand, the coefficient of the time derivative of the tidal field in \ref{def_I} is referred to as tidal dissipation, where the time derivative is with respect to the proper time of the observer, co-rotating with the black hole.
-Since the multipole moments and the tidal fields are real (these are observables in classical physics), it follows that the tidal Love number $k_{lm}$ and the dissipation term $\tau_{0}\nu_{lm}$ must also be real.
-Thus the real part of the response function, at least in the small frequency approximation, must correspond to the tidal Love number.
-On the other hand, the imaginary part of the response function, possibly proportional to the frequency in the co-rotating frame of reference, should describe the dissipative effects.
-This is also consistent with our intuition that tidal Love number corresponds to the conservative part of the response function and hence must be real, while the tidal dissipation, as the name suggests, is related to the dissipative part and thus must be imaginary.
-Along these lines, we may argue that the tidal Love number is simply the real part of the response function, modulo a factor of (1/2), while the imaginary part of the response function describes the tidal dissipation.
-With this definition we obtain, in the small-frequency limit, the following result for the Love number,
+The relation between the Love numbers and the tidal response function arises from the connection between the multipole moment and the external tidal field, as expressed in \ref{def_I}, with the tidal Love numbers being the coefficient of the tidal field $\mathcal{E}_{lm}$ (see \cite{poisson_will_2014} for a comprehensive discussion and \cite{Chia:2020yla,Creci:2021rkz,LeTiec:2020bos,LeTiec:2020spy} for recent developments).
+On the other hand, the coefficient of the time derivative of the tidal field in \ref{def_I} is referred to as tidal dissipation, where the time derivative is taken with respect to the proper time of the observer, corotating with the black hole.
+Since the multipole moments and the tidal fields are real (these are observables in classical physics), it follows that the tidal Love numbers $k_{lm}$ and the dissipation term $\tau_{0}\nu_{lm}$ must also be real.
+Thus, the real part of the response function, at least in the small-frequency approximation, must correspond to the tidal Love numbers.
+On the other hand, the imaginary part of the response function, possibly proportional to the frequency in the corotating frame of reference, should describe the dissipative effects.
+This is also consistent with our intuition that the tidal Love numbers correspond to the conservative part of the response function and hence must be real, while the tidal dissipation, as the name suggests, is related to the dissipative part and thus must be imaginary.
+Along these lines, we may argue that the tidal Love numbers are simply the real part of the response function, modulo a factor of (1/2), while the imaginary part of the response function describes the tidal dissipation.
+With this definition we obtain, in the small-frequency limit, the following result for the Love numbers:

-while the dissipative part is given by,
+while the dissipative part is given by